Fly line anatomy

 Most lines become as new after a wipe, a stretch and maybe a treatment with line conditioner.

-When grandad was a small boy a fly line was made from silk.
+When granddad was a small boy a fly line was made from silk.
 There are still manufacturers on the market who produce silk lines.
 Silk lines have some highly praised handling and casting qualities and usually have a small diameter too.
 They are braided from a large number of silk strands and treated to float or slightly sink with a wax or a wax like substance.

 There is only a couple of manufacturers of these lines in the world, but a lot of older silk lines are probably stashed away on addicts and in basements around the globe.